1995–96 FA Cup

 The 1995–96 FA Cup (known as The FA Cup sponsored by Littlewoods for sponsorship reasons) was the 115th staging of the FA Cup.
 The competition was won outright by Manchester United, who won the final through a goal from Eric Cantona five minutes from the end of the game.
 It gave Manchester United a league and cup double after they secured their third league title in four years.
 It was also United's third straight FA Cup Final.

 The tournament began with teams from non-league football competing in preliminary and qualifying rounds in order to make it to the competition proper.
 Details of the qualifying tournament and all the rounds through to the final are available at FA Cup archives.
 Teams from Divisions 1 to 3 entered at the first round, while Premiership teams entered in the third round.

-The topscorer in the competition was Dave Powell of Gravesend and Northfleet, whom scored 9 goals.
+The topscorer in the competition was Dave Powell of Gravesend and Northfleet, who scored 9 goals.

 Calendar

+Qualifying rounds

+Most participating clubs that were not members of the Premier League or Football League competed in the qualifying rounds to secure one of 28 places available in the first round.

+The winners from the fourth qualifying round were Blyth Spartans, Spennymoor United, Marine, Telford United, Barrow, Northwich Victoria, Colwyn Bay, Witton Albion, Runcorn, Nuneaton Borough, Rushden & Diamonds, Canvey Island, Stevenage Borough, Wisbech Town, Hayes, Burton Albion, Hitchin Town, Bromsgrove Rovers, Slough Town, Kingstonian, Farnborough Town, Bognor Regis Town, Sutton United, Newport (IOW), Gravesend & Northfleet, Dorchester Town, Ashford Town (Kent) and Cinderford Town.

+Rushden & Diamonds, Canvey Island, Stevenage Borough and Cinderford Town were appearing in the competition proper for the first time, although the emergence of Rushden & Diamonds sparked an interest in predecessor outfit Irthlingborough Town's unexpected Cup qualification back in 1906-07.
+Of the others, Colwyn Bay and Burton Albion had not featured at this stage since 1987–88 and Wisbech Town had not done so since 1965-66.

+Gravesend & Northfleet completed a seven-round run through this season's tournament, defeating Godalming & Guildford, Molesey, Carshalton Athletic and Marlow to earn their place in the main draw.
+They then saw off Colchester United and Cinderford Town before going out to Premier League side Aston Villa at Villa Park.

 First round proper

-Teams from the Football League Second and Third Division entered in this round plus four non-league teams were given byes to this round: Woking, Kidderminster Harriers, Altrincham and Enfield.
+The 48 teams from the Football League Second and Third Divisions entered in this round along with the 28 non-league clubs from the qualifying rounds and Woking, Kidderminster Harriers, Altrincham and Enfield who were given byes.
+The round included two clubs from Step 8 of the English football pyramid: Canvey Island from the Isthmian League Second Division and Wisbech Town from the Eastern Counties League Premier Division.

 The matches were played on 11 November 1995.
 There were ten replays, with two ties requiring a penalty shootout to settle them.
 Fulham's 7–0 victory over Swansea City was an FA Cup record margin of victory against a team from a higher division.